 If you'd rather not just go from A to B and want to learn a few things about the city while cruising the river, consider going on a Brisbane boat tour.
 You'll get a whole other perspective of some of the most beautiful places in Brisbane.

-Here are a few Brisbane river tours that come recommended by other travelers.
+Here are a few Brisbane river tours that other travelers recommend.

 1. Brisbane river cruise and Koala Sanctuary visit

 On this 5.5-hour tour, you'll first make a trip down the Brisbane River while your captain shares information about the city.
-After about 70 minutes, you'll reach Lone Pine where you'll have 3 hours to explore the world's largest koala sanctuary.
-Cuddle one of the 130 koalas that live there or go listen to a talk by one of the rangers.
+After about 70 minutes, you'll reach Lone Pine, where you'll have three hours to explore the world's largest koala sanctuary.
+Cuddle one of the 130 koalas that live there, or listen to a talk by one of the rangers.

 Other animals at the sanctuary include owls, kangaroos, wallabies, and the timid platypus.
 There's even a bird of prey show.